tamentis/rpdb/README.rst

     debugger = rpdb.Rpdb(12345)
     debugger.set_trace()

-It is known to work on Jython 2.5, Python 2.5 and Python 3.1.
+It is known to work on Jython 2.5, Python 2.5 to 3.1.
 It was written originally for Jython since this is pretty much the only way to debug it when running it on Tomcat.